nbgarnier/nn_stats/README.md

 k[i-1] <= k[i] # True for any valid index 1 <= i < size(k)
 </code></pre>

-- parameters "positions" and "observables" are *2d-array*, with their .shape[0] being respectively the space dimension (i.e., the number of coordinates) in "positions" and the nb of observables.
+- parameters "positions" and "observables" are *2d-arrays*, with their .shape[0] being respectively the space dimension (i.e., the number of coordinates) in "positions" and the nb of observables.
-Their .shape[1] is then simly the number of availabe points, which should be the same for "positions" and "observables".
+Their .shape[1] is simply the number of availabe points, which should be the same for "positions" and "observables".

 # notes
 this is still under develpment...